Herpes simplex virus: Treatment

 Similar to other herpesviridae, the herpes simplex viruses establish latent lifelong infection, and thus cannot be eradicated from the body with current treatments.

 Treatment usually involves general-purpose antiviral drugs that interfere with viral replication, reduce the physical severity of outbreak-associated lesions, and lower the chance of transmission to others.
 Studies of vulnerable patient populations have indicated that daily use of antivirals such as aciclovir and valaciclovir can reduce reactivation rates.
 The extensive use of antiherpetic drugs has led to the development of some drug resistance, which in turn may lead to treatment failure.
 Therefore, new sources of drugs are broadly investigated to address the problem.
-In January 2020, a comprehensive review article was published that demonstrated the effectiveness of natural products as promising anti-HSV drugs.
+In January 2020, a comprehensive review article was published that demonstrated the potential effectiveness of certain chemicals derived from natural products as promising anti-HSV drugs.
 Pyrithione, a zinc ionophore, has shown antiviral activity against herpes simplex.

-Alzheimer's disease
+Alzheimer's disease and dementia

 In 1979, it was reported that there is a possible link between HSV-1 and Alzheimer's disease, in people with the epsilon4 allele of the gene APOE.
 HSV-1 appears to be particularly damaging to the nervous system and increases one's risk of developing Alzheimer's disease.
 The virus interacts with the components and receptors of lipoproteins, which may lead to the development of Alzheimer's disease.
 This research identifies HSVs as the pathogen most clearly linked to the establishment of Alzheimer's.
 According to a study done in 1997, without the presence of the gene allele, HSV-1 does not appear to cause any neurological damage or increase the risk of Alzheimer's.
 However, a more recent prospective study published in 2008 with a cohort of 591 people showed a statistically significant difference between patients with antibodies indicating recent reactivation of HSV and those without these antibodies in the incidence of Alzheimer's disease, without direct correlation to the APOE-epsilon4 allele.
+The trial had a small sample of patients who did not have the antibody at baseline, so the results should be interpreted carefully.

-The trial had a small sample of patients who did not have the antibody at baseline, so the results should be viewed as highly uncertain.
 In 2011, Manchester University scientists showed that treating HSV1-infected cells with antiviral agents decreased the accumulation of β-amyloid and tau protein and also decreased HSV-1 replication.